great-expectations/great_expectations/docs/guides/expectations/create_expectations_overview.md

 great_expectations suite edit NAME_OF_YOUR_SUITE_HERE
 ```

-This will open a Jupyter Notebook that contiains the configurations for each of that Expectation Suite's Expectations in their own cells.
+This will open a Jupyter Notebook that contains the configurations for each of that Expectation Suite's Expectations in their own cells.
 You can edit these cells and then run them to generate Expectations in a new Expectation Suite.
 Once your edited version of the Expectations have been created in their own Expectation Suite, you can save that Expectation Suite over the pre-existing one, or save it as a new suite altogether.

 ## Wrapping up